a-schaefers/themelios/README.md

 - A simple script, easy to hack on.

 ## What does it not do
-- Currently uefi is unsupported, mainly because I'm lazy to implement it and I feel that legacy is more robust.
+- Currently uefi is unsupported, mainly because I'm lazy to implement it and I feel that legacy is more robust when using ZFS boot environments.
 - Configure than one pool.

 (PR's accepeted!)